SchlenkR/FSDocsDemo/README.md

-# FSharp.Formatting.Demo
+# FSDocs Demo

-A repo for demonstrating a minimal FSharp.Formatting use case with GH pages
+A repo for demonstrating a minimal F# FsDocs demo use case with GitHub pages.

 ## Some Infos